Designer Yuri Suzuki chases his dreams through sound | The Japan Times

 2013 — Worked at Disney Research Pittsburgh

 Life philosophy: “Any work (we undertake) has to be quite exciting and really come from our dreams.
 Each time I direct a project, it’s like a dream project.
 All the time.
-I don’t want to do a project I’ll regret.”●
+I don’t want to do a project I’ll regret.”

 鈴木有理